What are my deposit options?

 Low deposit loans

 Banks are keen to assist here but not everyone cuts the mustard.
 A good–sized, reliable income is key, and you’ll need to make sure there aren’t any skeletons in your financial closet.
-Whether you could get a low deposit loan is something you need to talk to a mortgage broker about.
-The banks’ criteria are very stringent and a mortgage broker can set you up on paper as attractively as possible to secure the potential loan.
+Whether you could get a low deposit loan is something you need to talk to a mortgage adviser about.
+The banks’ criteria are very stringent and a mortgage adviser can set you up on paper as attractively as possible to secure the potential loan.

 Use your KiwiSaver

 You can take out most of your KiwiSaver to buy your first home.
 And subject to price and income caps the government might throw in up to $10,000 toward your deposit too.
-If you’re buying a place with someone else then you can double up and it can really add up – two lots of Kiwisaver, two lots of government grant, two lots of savings…
+If you’re buying a place with someone else then you can double up and it can really add up – two lots of KiwiSaver, two lots of government grant, two lots of savings…